chiefenne/RC_TOOLBOX/README.md

 > **Note:** The implementation recently moved to C++ with LVGL.
 Core RC logic may lter still be implemented in MicroPython depending on the module.

 RC TOOLBOX is a suite of software tools tailored for RC enthusiasts.
 Designed to run on mainly on ESP32 based boards.
-It provides a versatile platform for enhancing your RC experience in the Python ecosystem.
+It provides a versatile platform for enhancing your RC experience.

 ## GUI